westonpace/lance/README.md

 <hr />

-Lance is a modern columnar data format that is optimized for ML workflows and datasets.
+Lance is a modern data lake that is optimized for ML workflows and tables.
 Lance is perfect for:

-1. Building search engines and feature stores.
+1. Building search engines with any combination of semantic (vector) search, full text search, and filtering.
 2. Large-scale ML training requiring high performance IO and shuffles.
+3. Running experiments by quickly adding and removing features without data copies.
-3. Storing, querying, and inspecting deeply nested data for robotics or large blobs like images, point clouds, and more.
+4. Storing, querying, and inspecting deeply nested data for robotics or large blobs like images, point clouds, and more.

 The key features of Lance include:

-* **High-performance random access:** 100x faster than Parquet without sacrificing scan performance.
+- **High-performance random access:** 100x faster than other data lakes without sacrificing scan performance.

-* **Vector search:** find nearest neighbors in milliseconds and combine OLAP-queries with vector search.
+- **Vector search:** find nearest neighbors in milliseconds and combine OLAP-queries with vector search.

-* **Zero-copy, automatic versioning:** manage versions of your data without needing extra infrastructure.
+- **Zero-copy, automatic versioning:** manage snapshots and tags of your data without needing extra infrastructure.

-* **Ecosystem integrations:** Apache Arrow, Pandas, Polars, DuckDB, Ray, Spark and more on the way.
+- **Ecosystem integrations:** Apache Arrow, Pandas, Polars, DuckDB, Ray, Spark and more on the way.

 > [!TIP]
 > Lance is in active development and we welcome contributions.
 Please see our [contributing guide](docs/contributing.rst) for more information.